dango301/Game-of-Life/README.md

 ## Virus Variation
 ##### written in Processing (Version 3.5.4)

-This is an example of the Game of Life with altered rules and additional cell types.
-It introduces two new cell types: _Infected_ and _Carcass_, which both carry a virus in this model.
+This is an example of the Game of Life with altered rules and two additional cell types: _Infected_ and _Carcass_, which both carry a virus in this model.

 ### Rules